How do I enter an EWS race?

-There are four routes into an entry at an Enduro World Series event
+There are four routes into an entry the a 2018 Enduro World Series event

 4. Public Lottery

-● 29th January 2017 – successful public lottery applicants notified
+11 December, 2017 – successful lottery applicants notified

 2. What’s the Reserved List?

 The Reserved Entry List is a list of individual riders who are given priority entry into all of our events at the start of the year.
 The list is comprised of top ranked EMBA members from the EWS and EWS Qualifier Series :